openattic/openattic/documentation/developer_docs/setup_howto.rst

       # bower install --allow-root
       # grunt build

+    If you intend to make changes to the web interface, it may be useful to run ``grunt dev`` as a background task, which watches the project directory for any changed files and triggers an automatic rebuild of the web interface code (including the jshint output), if required.

 #.
 Run ``oaconfig install`` and start |oA| by running ``oaconfig start``.

-The |oA| web interface should now be accessible from a local web browser via http://localhost/openattic/ .
-The default username and password is "openattic".
+The |oA| web interface should now be accessible from a local web browser via
+<http://localhost/openattic/>_ .
+The default username and password is
+"openattic".

 You can now start coding by making modifications to the files in